MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/assign-certificates-to-web-applications.md

 - **String:** Serial number of the certificate.
 - **GUID:** ID property of the SPServerCertificate object.

-To assign a certificate to a web application when creating that web application or extending a web application to an additional zone through Central Administration, set "Use Server Sockets Layer (SSL)" to Yes, and then select the server certificate from the Server Certificate drop-down list.
+To assign a certificate to a web application, while creating that web application or extending a web application to another zone through Central Administration, then set "Use Server Sockets Layer (SSL)" to **Yes**.

+Select the **server certificate** from the **Server Certificate** drop-down list.